GenomicsAotearoa/introduction-to-shell/docs/05-writing-scripts.md

-## Which Editor?
+!!! circle-info "Which Editor?"

     When we say, "`nano` is a text editor," we really do mean "text": `nano` can only work with plain character data, not tables, images, or any other human-friendly media.
 We use `nano` in examples because it is one of the least complex text editors.
 However, because of this trait, `nano` may not be powerful enough or flexible enough for the work you need to do after this workshop.
-On Unix systems (such as Linux and Mac OS X), many programmers use [Emacs](https://www.gnu.org/software/emacs/) or [Vim](https://www.vim.org/) (both of which require more time to learn), or a graphical editor such as [Gedit](https://projects.gnome.org/gedit/).
+On Unix systems (such as Linux and Mac OS X), many programmers use [Emacs](https://www.gnu.org/software/emacs/) or
+    [Vim](https://www.vim.org/) (both of which require more time to learn), or a graphical editor such as
+    [Gedit](https://projects.gnome.org/gedit/).
 On Windows, you may wish to use [Notepad++](https://notepad-plus-plus.org/).
 Windows also has a built-in editor called `notepad` that can be run from the command line in the same way as `nano` for the purposes of this lesson.

     No matter what editor you use, you will need to know the default location where it searches for files and where files are saved.
 If you start an editor from the shell, it will (probably) use your current working directory as its default location.
 If you use your computer's start menu, the editor may want to save files in your desktop or documents directory instead.
 You can change this by navigating to another directory the first time you "Save As..."